Roll20/roll20-character-sheets/Open Legend Basic by Great Moustache/ReadMe.md

 ### Changelog

+### 1.7.91 on 2017 March 25th
+* Re-arranged the attributes to match the website order

 ### 1.7.9 on 2017 March 10th
 * Added Goals, Beliefs, and Instincts section for characters to record each that might help them in roleplaying their characters better.
 * Added a "non-essential" inventory and notes section.